pongasoft/gradle-plugins/README.md

         buildscript {
           dependencies {
-            classpath 'org.pongasoft:org.linkedin.gradle-plugins:2.2.10'
+            classpath 'org.pongasoft:org.pongasoft.gradle-plugins:2.2.10'
           }
         }

 3 - Plugins
 ===========

-3.1 - `org.linkedin.userConfig`
+3.1 - `org.pongasoft.userConfig`
 -------------------------------
-`org.linkedin.userConfig` is a plugin which attempts to load user configuration (for the gradle build) in the following files (values read last overrides previous values) and make it available to all gradle build files as a `userConfig` object (instance of `groovy.util.ConfigObject`).
+`org.pongasoft.userConfig` is a plugin which attempts to load user configuration (for the gradle build) in the following files (values read last overrides previous values) and make it available to all gradle build files as a `userConfig` object (instance of `groovy.util.ConfigObject`).
 Check [groovy.util.ConfigSlurper](http://groovy-lang.org/gapi/groovy/util/ConfigSlurper.html) for details on the syntax.